Master's Theses and Dissertations

 You may notice citations to dissertations and theses in the bibliographies of journal articles or in library catalog searches, including the WorldCat catalog showing the holdings of thousands of libraries.
 NOTE: When a database search results in a citation to Dissertations Abstracts International (DAI), be aware that the notation "SFSU subscribes to this journal" refers to the dissertation index only.
 If the entire dissertation is wanted, it must be ordered as described below.

 Requesting Copies of Dissertations and Theses

-Dissertations and theses may be requested by using the Document Delivery Services for requesting books.
+Dissertations and theses may be requested by using the Interlibrary Services for requesting books.
 Search LINK+ or make a request using the ILLiad system.